antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 ---------

-When observing such clearcut patterns it is good scientific practice to test this in additional datasets.
+When observing such clear-cut patterns it is good scientific practice to test this in additional datasets.
 The database of R2 contains an additional dataset consisting of neuroblastoma cell lines that were profiled by a French research team.

 * Click on the button below to go there and perform the same analysis.